-If a kitty has ever licked you, then you’re familiar with the sandpaper-like texture of a cat’s tongue.
-The tiny barbs on their tongue are useful for a lot of things, such as grooming and consuming prey in the wild.
+If a cat has ever licked you, then you’re familiar with the sandpaper-like texture of the feline tongue.
+The tiny barbs on their tongues are useful for a lot of things, such as grooming and consuming prey in the wild.

 When cats eat ribbon or long, thread-like items, a few things can happen.
 If the piece is small enough, your cat may pass it or vomit it back up.
-This is a lucky scenario for a cat who eats ribbon.
+This is a lucky scenario for cats who eats ribbon.

 If the ribbon or thread is long or thick, it can lead to a life-threatening condition known as gastrointestinal obstruction due to linear foreign body.

 Linear foreign bodies develop in cats when they eat ribbon.
 This means one end of the ribbon is lodged somewhere in your cat’s GI tract while the rest of it is trying to get passed through.
 As your cat’s intestinal tract tries to move the trapped ribbon along, the intestine plicates, or bunches up.

 Imagine drawstring pants.
 If you knotted one side and pulled the other side as hard as you could, the material of the waistband would bunch up.
 This is what happens to your cat’s intestines with a linear foreign body obstruction.